tahczeban/bikesharing/README.md

                                    FIGURE 3: Line Chart for Checkout Times for Users

-In FIGURE: 3, the length of time the bikes were checked out for all of the riders was generated, illustrating that most of the times were under one hour.
+In FIGURE: 3, the length of time the bikes were checked out for all of the riders was generated, illustrating that most of the times were under one hour for trip duration.

 <img width="1440" alt="D2:Checkout Times by Gender" src="https://user-images.githubusercontent.com/90135381/152699014-bbc8c905-d1ec-4fc2-ba69-7fdc91d929c6.png">

                                    FIGURE 4: Line Charts for Checkout Times by Gender

-A further breakdown of data exhibited that males had significantly more checkouts than the others, as well as longer checkout times.
+A further breakdown of data exhibited that males had significantly more checkouts than the others, as well as longer checkout times (FIGURE: 4).

 <img width="1440" alt="D2:Trips:Weekday Per Hour" src="https://user-images.githubusercontent.com/90135381/152699025-88502b9f-c841-4157-9c7a-cf9a6cb6bfeb.png">

                                   FIGURE 5: Heatmap of Trips by Weekday for Each Hour

 The heatmap above visualizes the number of bike trips by weekday for each hour of the day (FIGURE: 5).
-This shows that Thursday has the mostconcentrated trips and the most popular times are between 6-10 AM, 5-8 PM on weekdays and 8AM to 8 PM on weekends, to a lesser extent.
+This shows that Thursday has the most concentrated number of trips generally.
+The most popular times are between 6-10AM, 5-8PM on weekdays and 8AM to 8PM on weekends; howwever, to a lesser extent.

 <img width="1440" alt="D2:Trips:Gender:Weekday:Hour" src="https://user-images.githubusercontent.com/90135381/152699041-629fbd19-0172-41fb-b070-db0f511b537a.png">

                                   FIGURE 6: Heatmap of Trips by Gender (Weekday per Hour)

-In the heatmap depicted in FIGURE: 6, it can be seen that males are highest users during peak hours, followed by females and unlknown gender users.
+In the heatmap depicted in FIGURE: 6, it can be seen that males are the highest users during peak hours, followed by females and unknown gender users.
+Again, Thursday and early morning, evening being the most popular times for ride-sharing participation.

 <img width="1440" alt="D2:User Trips:Gender:Weekday" src="https://user-images.githubusercontent.com/90135381/152699042-12a94f43-35ec-4408-9a26-eed4f63a058b.png">

                                   FIGURE 7: User Trips by Gender by Weekday

-The number of bike trips was firther analyzed including gender and usertype.
-Male subscribers are significantly more participatory in general; however, weekdays, particularly Thursday show greater activity.
+The number of bike trips was further analyzed including gender and usertype.
+Male subscribers are significantly more participatory in general; however, weekdays, particularly Thursday show the greatest concentration of activity.

 ***DELIVERABLE 3: Story and Report for Final Presentation***